Betwork/betwork/README.md

 Following are the improvements made by the team on Betwork from Iteration 1 to Iteration 2:
 1) `SimpleCov` was integrated into the test suite of the application so that test results and coverage could be easily reported.
 2) `setup.sh` allows a user to automate their local deployment while `heroku-deploy.sh` allows a user to automate their Heroku deployment.
 The user therefore need not have to manually run commands every time and also need not have to figure out if any extra commands are required.
-3) Live Odds - view real time NBA odds for upcoming games
+3) Live Odds - view real time NBA odds for today's games
 4) Live Bets - place bets against friends and once the matches finish, bets will be processed and paid out

 ## Codebase
 As mentioned above, the application was written as a final project for the course COMS 4152: Engineering Software as a Service in the Fall of 2022.
 Following are the notable features of the codebase: